In this post we’re going to show you how to trace sewing patterns!

 Once you’re happy all the marking have been traced you can then go ahead and cut out your pattern.

 And last but not least, it’s always a good idea to write on there the name of the pattern, the pattern piece, the size and how many pieces to cut.
-Don’t want to confuse yourself later.
+You don’t want to confuse yourself later.
+(We’ve been there!)

 Ta-da!
 You now have a duplicate copy of the pattern ready for use!
-Time to grab the fabric and get sewing!
+Time to grab your fabric and get sewing!